-Here are some steps you can take to unlock more performance from the Huawei MateBook X Pro by removing thermal and power limitations.
+The Huawei MateBook X Pro's quad-core 8550u (8565u in 2019 model) CPU has tremendous potential that is held back by the its weak cooling system.
+Here are some steps you can take to unlock more performance from the laptop by removing thermal and power limitations (commonly known as throttling).
 This project is a work-in-progress, so take my advice with a grain of salt and check back often to see new developments.
-I encourage those with experience to try their own methods as well.
+I encourage the experienced or adventurous to try their own methods as well.

 - Little to no CPU throttling whereas it normally power-throttles massively

 - No more GPU throttling

 - Be able to maintain much higher CPU frequency under sustained load

 - Sustained CPU power increased from ~14W to ~36W

 - 25% to 30% performance increase in real-world applications

 See this score on 3DMark.com or compare PCMark with other MXPs on Reddit